BetaHuhn/worker-setup/README.md

 While `wrangler generate` is meant to generate a completely new worker from an existing template, `worker-setup` is meant to setup a pre-made Worker like [cf-worker-redirect](https://github.com/BetaHuhn/cf-worker-redirect).

 The basic wrangler configuration, required KV Namespaces, secrets and environment variables are stored in the `workerConfig.toml` file.
-When a user wants to setup your Worker, they can simply run `worker-setup start` and they will be guided through the process of setting up and deploying the Worker.
+When a user wants to setup your Worker, they can simply run `worker-setup deploy` and they will be guided through the process of setting up and deploying the Worker.
 Required KV Namespaces are automatically created and the user is asked to input all required secrets and environment variables.

 ## 🚀 Get started